kyma-project/kyma/docs/monitoring/docs/08-01-monitoring-custom-metrics.md

 type: Tutorials
 ---

-This Getting Started guide shows how to expose custom metrics to Prometheus with a Golang service in Kyma.
+This tutorial shows how to expose custom metrics to Prometheus with a Golang service in Kyma.
 To do so, follow these steps:

 1. Configure Istio.
 2. Expose a sample application serving metrics on `8081` port.